Eutyches/Praetorian-Security-Operations/README.md

 - The "Sitting" module from [ACEX](https://github.com/acemod/ACEX), specifically v.3.1.1, which is the last version to be fully compatible with Enhanced Movement.
 Part of the [ACE3 Mod project](https://github.com/acemod) -- Fully open source, duplicable.
 Licensed under the GNU General Public License v2.0.

 - Many PSO-specific textures and tweaks.

+If you are uncertain as to the licensing of a specific part of this mod, ask for clarification.